Board of Pardons

 Role of the Board of Pardons

 The five members of the BOP review criminal cases from summary offenses to death penalty cases.
 The BOP determines if there is sufficient reason to recommend clemency or a pardon.
-Thus, the BOP only considers whether the applicant should be granted a pardon or have his/her sentenced reduced.
+The BOP only considers whether the applicant should be granted a pardon or have his/her sentenced reduced.
 The final decision in any pardon's case is made by the Governor.
 In Pennsylvania, Act 5 of 1995 mandates the BOP to provide notice to crime victims of the opportunity to offer prior comment on any application which has been granted a public hearing.
-The victim's comment may either be oral or written and must be considered by the BOP.
+The victim's comments may either be oral or written and must be considered by the BOP.

 The BOP will forward any written comments they receive from a victim/survivor to OVA.
 The purpose for sharing the victim's comments is two-fold.
 First, OVA staff will review the comments with the Victim Advocate to determine if any further outreach to the victim or surviving family member is appropriate.
 Second, OVA staff will attempt to contact the victim to review the BOP process, assess the need for any additional outreach, make any appropriate referrals, and discuss any further assistance OVA may provide during the public hearing.